 Few things will pique a professional developer’s curiosity more than a new website builder that promises creative freedom, responsive designs, and a break from coding.
 That’s exactly what Editor X is, or at the very least, what it advertises itself to be.

-And if you’re like me, you’re probably wondering: is Editor X actually better than the original Wix builder?
-And is it worth the extra cash?
+If you’re like me, you’re probably wondering: Is Editor X really better than the original Wix builder?
+If so, is it worth the extra cash?

-Plus, Editor X is new, so there are a couple of minor bugs you should know about before you sign up.
-For beginners – and anyone who wants a smooth site-building experience with not much of a learning curve – Wix is still my first choice.
+That said, Editor X is relatively new, so there are still a couple of minor bugs you should know about before you sign up.
+For beginners – and anyone who wants to get to site-building without much of a learning curve – Wix is still my first choice.

 Wix Has Way More Templates, But You Can Customize More with Editor X

-Wix has over 900 templates in this gallery, broken down into 6 major categories and around 80 subcategories so you can easily zero in on your niche.
-If none of them feels quite right, you can always choose a blank template and build your site from scratch.
+Wix has over 800 templates in this gallery, broken down into 5 major categories (6 if you count “blank templates”) and around 80 subcategories so you can easily zero in on your niche.
+If none of them feels quite right, you can always build your site from scratch.

-Editor X, on the other hand, has just 27+ templates.
-Yes, you heard right – from 900 down to 27.
+Editor X has just 28 templates.
+Yes, you heard right – from 800 down to 28.
 But that’s not a bad thing, per se.